Bundesliga transfer blog: Sven Ulreich leaves Bayern Munich for Hamburg | DW | 30.09.2020

 Goalkeeper Sven Ulreich has left Bayern Munich to sign for second division Hamburg after the arrival of Alexander Nübel.
-And another young English talent looks to be on his way to the Bundesliga.
+And Frankfurt have signed another winger, and it's a familiar face for Bundesliga fans.

 Germany's transfer window is open between July 15 and October 5.